AntheaLi/AntheaLi.github.io/research/_posts/2018-12-03-Grounding.md

 {:.message}

   >We define a new task of open vocabulary phrase detection by incorporating zero and one shot detection.
 We adapt Faster-RCNN to perform element-wise product of the text embedding and the region features to input into the bounding box regression layer.
-Initialize the classification layer with CCA (canonical correlation analysis) help with performance.
-(Under review ACL)
+Initialize the classification layer with CCA (canonical correlation analysis) help with performance. (in submission to ACL)

-Li, Yichen., Peng, Xingchao.
-Hu, Ping.
+Bryan A. Plummer, Kevin J. Shih, **Yichen Li**, Ke Xu, Svetlana Lazebnik, Stan Sclaroff, Kate Saenko